vintasoftware/playbook/project_management.md

 - [Sprint Meeting checklist](checklists/sprint_meeting.md) must be followed.
 - [Daily development reports](development.md#daily-reporting).

+## Sprint

 ### Development
 Read [Development section](development.md#development) to understand how features should be implemented and what are the coding guidelines.

+### Retrospective
+The retrospective is the moment to evaluate the work that was done on the previous sprint(s).
+Every person must think on their own and collaborate with the team to propose solutions.
+There's no right answer as to how often retrospectives should happen, they can be weekly, biweekly, monthly.
+The periodicity depends on the team's needs.

+There are different techniques that can be used such as **Daki Exercise**, **Stop, Start, Continue**, etc. However, the general idea is to have a clear vision of:
+- What the team learned
+- What was good
+- What was bad
+- What can improve

+#### Good Practices
+- Encourage the team to track topics they want to discuss at retrospectives.
+- During the retrospective, take notes to keep track of feedbacks and goals defined.
+- Open past notes and discuss how every feedback from the last retrospective was addressed.
+- Brainstorm and discuss new inputs for each topic.
+But keep discussions objective.
+- Don't sink into unnecessarily long dialogs.
+Some teams adopt a limited time frame.
+- Try to keep discussions about processes.
+Avoid long technical discussions.
+- Make sure topics discussed translates to actions.

+**DAKI Exercise**

+*D* for Drop: When team members want to drop or remove something that bothers them.
+For example, a team wants to remove (drop) weekly meeting with their manager because of micromanaging.
+*A* for Add: What does the team want to add to improve the process?
+Perhaps adding a weekly breakfast for the whole team or a company to share feelings/feedback with the rest of the people.
+*K* for Keep: When team members want to keep something.
+For example, the team decides to keep a stand up meeting with a song chosen by a team member.
+*I* for Improve: Something that a team wants to improve.
+A good example is when a team reduces the technical debt from a legacy code to avoid fixing bugs all day long.

 ## Team Augmentation Project
 Questions to ask a client before starting the project: